msteffan/fundamentals/01_chapter/08_lesson.md

 We now know how to find our way around this mysterious world called the command line.
 Let's perform some lasting actions, like creating some files and folders.
-Before we start, let's make sure that we are in our home folder like so:
+Before we start, let's make sure that we are in our home folder, like so:

 ```
 $ cd ~